Portland metro · Oregon City · Chiropractic

 Chiropractors in Oregon City

-What is whiplash and how does chiropractic care address it?
+Can whiplash cause headaches, and does chiropractic care address them?

-I have no symptoms right after my accident.
+I have no neck symptoms right after my accident.
 Should I still be evaluated?

-Many whiplash patients feel minimal pain immediately after a collision.
-Inflammation and muscle guarding typically peak 24 to 72 hours post-impact.
-Seeking evaluation before symptoms are at their worst establishes a clear injury record, which supports both your recovery and any PIP or personal injury claim.
-Delayed care can complicate documentation.
+Many whiplash patients feel minimal neck pain immediately after a collision.
+Inflammation and muscle guarding in the cervical spine typically peak 24 to 72 hours after impact.
+An evaluation before symptoms are at their worst establishes a clear injury record and an accurate medical history.

 Can a chiropractor diagnose and treat whiplash in Oregon City without a referral?

-Oregon chiropractors are licensed as first-contact practitioners and can evaluate, diagnose, and treat cervical strain without a physician referral.
-They perform orthopedic and neurological testing at the initial visit and order imaging when indicated.
-Most Oregon City chiropractic offices can open an Oregon PIP claim on your behalf at the first appointment.
+Oregon chiropractors are first-contact practitioners and can evaluate the neck, diagnose cervical strain, and begin treatment without a physician referral.
+They perform orthopedic and neurological testing at the initial visit and order imaging when the examination indicates it.

 Browse related pages